-We see, therefore, that we can calculate the integral of the product of any finiteorder polynomial with the Gaussian exponential, for any dimension of the space over which we are integrating.
-We will now use these results in the quantum theory of the free field.
-The first thing to do is to write the action $S_0$ in terms of the Fourier transform of the field.
-We will see that in this way we will succeed in decoupling the degrees of freedom of the field, because in momentum space they consist of normal modes of oscillation that do not interact with each other.
-We start with the action in its usual form related to two independent vectors, thus characterizing the fact that the normal modes are decoupled from each other.
+In this expression the degrees of freedom are indexed by the coordinates \vec{k} in momentum space.
+As one can see, there are no terms that contain products of fields related to two independent vectors, thus characterizing the fact that the normal modes are decoupled from each other.
 We might say that the action is diagonalized in this system of coordinates of the configuration space, but this would not really be a correct statement.
-In fact each field $\tilde{\varphi}(\vec{k})$ is multiplied by its complex conjugate $\tilde{\varphi}^(\vec{k}) = \tilde{\varphi}(-\vec{k})$ , that is, the momenta are paired in the form $(\vec{k}, -\vec{k})$ .
+In fact each field $\tilde{\varphi}(\vec{k})$ is multiplied by its complex conjugate $\tilde{\varphi}^(\vec{k}) = \tilde{\varphi}(-\vec{k})$, that is, the momenta are paired in the form $(\vec{k}, -\vec{k})$.
 We should say instead that the action has been anti-diagonalized by the transformation of coordinates.
-If we represent the fields by vectors in configuration space as we did before, using this time the basis formed by the Fourier modes (problem 3.3.3), the quadratic form of the action would be represented by a matrix that, rather than containing only diagonal terms, that relate each $\vec{k}$ with itself, would contain only anti-diagonal terms, that relate $\vec{k}$ with $-\vec{k}$ .
-The diagonal and the anti-diagonal cross at the position of the zero mode $\vec{k} = \vec{0}$ .
+If we represent the fields by vectors in configuration space as we did before, using this time the basis formed by the Fourier modes (problem 3.3.3), the quadratic form of the action would be represented by a matrix that, rather than containing only diagonal terms, that relate each \vec{k} with itself, would contain only anti-diagonal terms, that relate \vec{k} with $-\vec{k}$.
+The diagonal and the anti-diagonal cross at the position of the zero mode $\vec{k} = \vec{0}$.

 This is not really a problem, because the integral of a multi-dimensional Gaussian is related to the determinant of the operator that appears in the quadratic form, as we saw above.
 Up to a sign, this determinant may be written as either the product of the diagonal elements or as the product of the anti-diagonal elements of the matrix, as one can easily verify using the Laplace expansion for the determinant.
 The sign that remains undetermined depends only on the dimension of the matrix and is not important since it always cancels out in the ratios of two integrals that define the expectation values of the observables of the theory.
 However, since this is a very basic and important result, we will do in what follows a direct verification of this fact, calculating explicitly an integral of this type.
-We want to learn here how to deal with a functional integral written in momentum space, for example the following one,
+We want to learn here how to deal with a functional integral written in momentum space, for example the following one1,